bhartiy/learnsellacious/pages/21.import-and-export/09.import-templates/docs.md

 ![](import-template2.png)

-14. You can also auto import the CSV if this template.
+14. You can also auto import the CSV with the these import template.
 [How to auto-import in sellacious?](https://www.sellacious.com/learn/import-and-export/auto-import)